 Today’s suggestion is simple.
-If you implement just this one thing in 2014, I guarantee you’ll make more money.
+If you implement just this one thing this year, I guarantee you’ll make more money.

 I’m not talking about setting goals.
 That’s important and the first step.